MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/wmf-overview.md

 provides a seamless way to manage various versions of Windows client and Windows Server.
 WMF installer packages contain updates to management functionality and are available for older versions of Windows.

+> [!NOTE]
+> WMF 5.1 is the only supported version of WMF and is included in all currently supported versions
+> of Windows.
+This information in this article provides a history of WMF versions.

 WMF installation adds and/or updates the following features: